nragland37/python-projects/README.md

 '''

-This is an introductory collection of Python projects, covering a wide range of basic to intermediate topics.
-The `jupyter` and `notes` folders include notebooks and topics filled with many helpful programs, examples, and explanations.
-All programs include detailed descriptions and sample outputs.
+This is an introductory collection of Python projects, covering basics to intermediate topics, and includes a `Jupyter notebook` with countless runnable programs with descriptions.

 <br>

 ## Using Anaconda & Jupyter
-Anaconda simplifies package management and deployment for Python projects, and includes Jupyter Notebook, Jupyter Lab and more.
+Anaconda includes Jupyter Notebook, Jupyter Lab, and more.

 ### Installation:
 - [Anaconda (Recommended)](https://www.anaconda.com/products/distribution)